The Best Restaurants On The East Side guide image

 photo credit: Nicolai McCrary

-Las Trancas is one of Austin’s favorite spots for late-night tacos, and their close proximity to downtown on Cesar Chavez makes them perfect for soaking up a few drinks after a long night out.
+Las Trancas is one of Austin’s favorite spots for late-night tacos, and their close proximity to Downtown on Cesar Chavez makes them perfect for soaking up a few drinks after a long night out.
 Regardless of the sun’s location, Las Trancas has made a name for themselves by offering a pretty extensive menu of tacos, tortas, and quesadillas.
 There are a lot of options here—all of them great—but you should definitely make some crispy tripas, lengua, carnitas, and campechano tacos a part of your order.

 photo credit: Holly Dirks

 Paperboy has come a long way from its humble origin as a popular food truck on the East Side, selling breakfast sandwiches, parfaits, and cinnamon toast.
 Now, they’re a quintessential brunch spot, also on the East Side, but with a dining room and a rooftop patio.
-Their claim to fame may have been the BEC sandwich, but there’s a big menu of toasts, hashes, and even steak & eggs for your friend who’s still on a keto diet.
+Their claim to fame may have been the BEC sandwich, but there’s a big menu of toasts, hashes, and even steak and eggs for your friend who’s still on a keto diet.
 There’s also a full cocktail menu in addition to a coffee menu, whether you’re in recovery mode or are still trying to keep the party going from last night.

 Nixta Taqueria is the kind of place that could only exist in Austin.
-It’s a lo-fi East Side spot, with colorful corn murals, fluorescent lighting, and a golden disco ball—the restaurant version of an independent film on a shoestring budget.
+It’s a lo-fi spot, with colorful corn murals, fluorescent lighting, and a golden disco ball—the restaurant version of an independent film on a shoestring budget.
 The food here treads a line between the super-traditional (they make their own masa) and the unconventional (you don’t see many taquerias where duck confit stands in for carnitas).
 They also have a massive patio out back, with its own bar serving natural wines from Texas, France, and Mexico.

 Cisco’s claims to be the oldest Tex-Mex restaurant in Austin, and considering it opened in 1950, we have very little doubt about the fact.
 There’s a small counter up front that feels like (and probably is) an old school diner bar, and an open kitchen.
 Behind that, is some kind of Narnia-esque hallway that leads to a series of large dining rooms that make this place infinitely bigger than it initially looks.
 The menu is made up mostly of Tex-Mex staples—migas and huevos rancheros by morning, fajitas and enchiladas by night—which is exactly what you want out of a place that pioneered the cuisine.